Orion Weiss

 Of his Arc album series, Orion Weiss explains, "The arc of this recital trilogy is inverted, like a rainbow's reflection in water.
 Arc I's first steps head downhill, beginning from hope and proceeding to despair.
 The bottom of the journey, Arc II, is Earth's center, grief, loss, the lowest we can reach.
 The return trip, Arc III, is one of excitement and renewal, filled with the joy of rebirth and anticipation of a better future."

 One of the most sought-after soloists and chamber music collaborators of his generation, Orion Weiss is widely regarded as a “brilliant pianist” (The New York Times) with “powerful technique and exceptional insight” (The Washington Post).
-With a warmth to his playing that outwardly reflects his engaging personality, Weiss has dazzled audiences with his passionate, lush sound and performed with dozens of orchestras in North America including the Chicago Symphony, Boston Symphony, Los Angeles Philharmonic, and New York Philharmonic.
+With a warmth to his playing that outwardly reflects his engaging personality, Weiss’s “delicate, even fingerwork” (Washington Classical Review) and “head-spinning range of colors” (Chicago Tribune) have dazzled audiences around the world.
+He has performed with all of the major orchestras of North America, including the Chicago Symphony Orchestra, the Boston Symphony Orchestra, the Los Angeles Philharmonic and the New York Philharmonic.

-A native of Lyndhurst, Ohio, Weiss attended the Cleveland Institute of Music, where he studied with Paul Schenly, Daniel Shapiro, Sergei Babayan, Kathryn Brown, and Edith Reed.
+Weiss’s list of awards includes the Classical Recording Foundation’s Young Artist of the Year, Gilmore Young Artist Award, an Avery Fisher Career Grant, the Gina Bachauer Scholarship at The Juilliard School, and the Mieczyslaw Munz Scholarship.
+He won the 2005 William Petschek Recital Award at Juilliard and made his New York recital debut at Alice Tully Hall that April.
+Also in 2005, Weiss made his European debut in a recital at the Musée du Louvre in Paris.
+From 2002-2004, he was a member of Lincoln Center’s The Bowers Program (formerly CMS Two).
+A native of Lyndhurst, Ohio, Weiss attended the Cleveland Institute of Music’s Young Artist Program through high school, where he studied with Paul Schenly, Daniel Shapiro, and Sergei Babayan,.
+His other teachers include Joseph Kalichstein, Jerome Lowenthal, Kathryn Brown, and Edith Reed.
 In February 1999, Weiss made his Cleveland Orchestra debut performing Liszt’s Piano Concerto No. 1.
-The next month, with less than 24 hours’ notice, Weiss stepped in to replace André Watts for a performance of Shostakovich’s Piano Concerto No. 2 with the Baltimore Symphony Orchestra and was immediately invited to return for a performance of the Tchaikovsky Piano Concerto in that October.
+The next month, with less than 24 hours’ notice, Weiss stepped in to replace André Watts for a performance of Shostakovich’s Piano Concerto No. 2 with the Baltimore Symphony Orchestra and was immediately invited to return for a performance of the Tchaikovsky Piano Concerto that October.
 In 2004, he graduated from the Juilliard School, where he studied with Emanuel Ax.

 Learn more www.orionweiss.com.